Days of Future Past

 The story, written in 1980 and first published in early 1981, was set in 2013.
-The United States had become a dystopia
+The United States is a dystopia

-, and people were divided into three groups: normal humans, normal humans with the potential to pass on the mutant gene, and mutants.
+, and people are divided into three groups: normal humans, normal humans with the potential to pass on the mutant gene, and mutants.
 The first ones are free, the second are forbidden to have children, and the third are either killed or held in concentration camps, with collars that turn off their powers.
 Everything is run by the Sentinels.
 And Europe has atomic bombs, ready to blast the US as soon as the Sentinels attempt to go outside America.
-Nice 2013, isn't it?
-You'd think we'd remember if that's how things actually went down...

-The group held in the concentration camp was composed of aged versions of the X-Men: Katherine Pryde-Rasputin (Sprite, later to be known as Shadowcat), Ororo Monroe (Storm), Peter Rasputin (Colossus), Franklin Richards (the son of the Fantastic Four's Reed and Susan Richards), Rachel (not given a surname here, but later revealed to be the daughter of Cyclops and Jean Grey) and Magneto (now in a wheelchair
+The group held in the concentration camp is composed of aged versions of the X-Men: Katherine Pryde-Rasputin (Sprite, later to be known as Shadowcat), Ororo Monroe (Storm), Peter Rasputin (Colossus), Franklin Richards (the son of the Fantastic Four's Reed and Susan Richards), Rachel (not given a surname here, but later revealed to be the daughter of Cyclops and Jean Grey) and Magneto (now in a wheelchair

-In the future (that is, the 2013 future), the X-Men escaped from the concentration camp, but had to leave Magneto behind, and Franklin died during the next Sentinel attack.
-They sneaked into the Sentinel headquarters, the Baxter Building (the former base of the FF), ignoring that the Sentinels allowed them to do so to capture and kill them.
-Wolverine, Storm and Colossus died.
-Only Rachel stayed outside, protecting the unconscious Kitty Pryde.
+, the X-Men escape from the concentration camp, but leave Magneto behind to cover their escape.
+Franklin dies during the next Sentinel attack.
+Ororo, Peter, and Logan sneak into the Sentinel headquarters, the Baxter Building (the former base of the FF), realizing too late that the Sentinels allowed them to do so to capture and kill them.
+Wolverine, Storm and Colossus die, while Rachel remains outside, protecting the unconscious Katherine Pryde.

-will be based on this story; however, it will be released in 2014, just missing the anniversary.
+, is based on this story; however, it was released in 2014, just missing the anniversary.
 However, the "Battle Of The Atom

 Days of Future Past contains examples of: